nylas/nylas-ruby/README.md

 Please sign the Contributor License Agreement before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)

+Tests can be run with:

+    rspec spec

+## Deployment

 The Inbox ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
+Jeweler should be installed automatically when you call `bundle`, and extends `rake` to include a few more commands.
 When you're ready to release a new version, do something like this:

-    rake version:bump:minor
+    rake version:bump:minor (or :major or :patch)
     rake release

-Tests can be run with:

-    rspec spec
+If it's your first time updating the ruby gem, you may be prompted for the username/password for rubygems.org.
+Members of the Inbox team can find that by doing `fetch-password rubygems`.